GoogleCloudPlatform/snapshot-debugger/samples/java/appengine-flexible/helloworld/README.md

 ## Examine app.yaml and Dockerfile

 This example customizes the Java 8 / Jetty 9 runtime by explicitly providing a Dockerfile.
-The purposes of the Dockerfile is to add the Snapshot Debugger Java agent to the runtime.
+The purpose of the Dockerfile is to add the Snapshot Debugger Java agent to the runtime.

 src/main/appengine/app.yaml: